 - Paper towels or old kitchen towel to set eggs on to dry

-The first thing you want to do is decide how many different colors you want to dye your eggs.
+- The first thing you want to do, is decide how many different colors you want to dye your eggs.
 For instance, if you want to dye eggs red, purple, yellow, green, and blue, then you will need 5 small bowls.

-Next, in each small bowl you will want to add vinegar to water at a 1:3 ratio.
-So, for every 1/3 cup of vinegar you are going to add 2/3 cup of water.
+- Next, in each small bowl you will want to add vinegar to water at a 1:3 ratio.
+So, for every 1/3 cup of vinegar, you are going to add 2/3 cup of water.
 There is no need to boil your water.
 That is why I love this Easter egg dye recipe so much!
-One less thing to do and I don’t have to worry about my kid getting burned by hot water.
+One less thing to do, and I don’t have to worry about my kid getting burned by hot water.

-Now it is time to add liquid food dye to the vinegar and water mixture.
-Most of the packages of food dye will have instructions on the back that tell you how many drops of each color you will need to dye eggs.
-Give it a quick stir.
+- Now it is time to add liquid food dye to the vinegar and water mixture.
+Most of the packages of food dye will have instructions on the back that tell you how many drops of each color you will need to dye eggs (see below for our suggestions).

-Basic Easter Egg Dye Colors:
+Basic Easter Egg Dye Color Combinations

-- Red: 16 drops red
+- Red: 16 drops

 - Blue: 20 drops

 - Orange: 12 drops yellow and 6 drops red

 - Teal: 14 drops blue and 4 drops green